- Lakes and fish

-A three-day outdoor education experience at Quesnel Lake Caribou Lodge is an awesome opportunity for students to experience, explore, and learn.
-And… It will be fun!
+A three-day outdoor education experience at Quesnel Lake Caribou Lodge is an awesome opportunity for students to experience, explore, and grow!

 We offer light housekeeping cabins, so that means you bring food, which you will prepare yourselves, a sleeping bag, pillow, personal towels, and so on.

 We have a meeting room, which will be used for some instruction as well as information sessions.
 Students, their teachers, and adult supervisors will be provided cabin accommodations.
 Each day, school will take place outdoors.

 We recommend a minimum student group of 12 and a maximum of 30.

 We work very closely with Charles Simard, a resident of Manigotagan, who works extensively with schools teaching and sharing the history of his people, their values, and customs.
 A half or full-day interpretive tour with Charlie is highly recommended.

 "I am Charles George Simard, a First Nations person born in 1949 at Black Island on Lake Winnipeg.
 My mother was Indian from the Hollow Water Band and my father was a French-halfbreed born at Rice River, Manitoba.
 We lived our entire life at Manigotagan.

 I learned to trap, fish, hunt, log, and to live off the land.
 I am self-taught.
 My parents and grandparents were my teachers.